genegrey/govhackwelly/content/pages/home.md

 In Wellington, it'll be held:

 * from evening 3 July to late afternoon 5 July
-* at the Ministry of Business, Innovation and Education (Stout Street).
+* at the Ministry of Business, Innovation and Employment (Stout Street).

 [More detailed details]({filename}/pages/about.md)